-Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood
+Montmartre Food Tour Review: How To Eat Like a Local In Paris Top Neighborhood

 This article has links to products and services we recommend, which we may make a commission from.

-Montmartre, the second most visited area in Paris, after the Eiffel Tower, is a delicious district to explore on Montmartre food tour.
+Montmartre, the most visited area in Paris, after the Eiffel Tower, is a delicious district to explore on a food tour.

-Even though we’ve lived in Paris and have visited the city multiple times, we didn’t really know much about the culinary traditions in Montmartre district.
+Even though we’ve lived in Paris and visit family there multiple times a year, we didn’t really know much about the culinary scene in the Montmartre district.

 Seeking to explore the local and authentic Parisian specialties, we teamed up with Devour Tours for a food tour in Montmartre.

-Here’s what to know and expect on a food tour in Montmartre.
+Here’s our review of what to expect on a Montmartre food tour, one of the most charming districts in Paris.

 Authentic Food Quest Page_Break